SiddhaK17/Python-CLI-Project-Collection/cli-python-mini-projects/blackjack-project/README.md

 ---

 ### ✅ Foundations of CLI Game Development
 Demonstrates how to build engaging games purely within the terminal.
-No GUI, no frameworks — just raw logic and decision making.
+No GUI, no frameworks...
+Just raw logic and decision making.

 ---